 With the rides in the park otherwise completed I decided to take a quick trip up the Sky Tower in order to take an aerial photograph of Manta.
 I contemplated a third lap, but the queue time had increased to over an hour, so rather than wait I decided to move on.

-Universal Studios today was rammed with people, and it would have been no fun at all were it not for single rider queues.
+Universal Studios Florida was rammed with people today, and it would have been no fun at all were it not for single rider queues.
 As it was, the very opposite was true; the longest wait of the day was five minutes for Hollywood Rip Ride Rocket (#1494), a coaster which takes the Episode of Little Fairies award for the most ridiculous ride name in the entire United States.

 The new coaster has a world first element, probably best described as a non-inverting loop.
 The train negotiates a 180° twist as it climbs skyward, and while it looks rather strange the sensation actually works pretty well.
 It's worth noting also that Maurer Sohne has managed to fix the lap bar tightening problem that so plagued earlier versions of this design, which is probably just as well given how intense some portions of the layout are.
 There are some fairly dramatic direction changes in the second half of the course, and a few places where the track joins are less smooth than they might be.
 Overall however the experience was top notch, and I'd have completed a few more laps had it not broken down while I walked down the exit ramp.
 It was still closed a few hours later when I'd finished the rest of the park, with ride operators handing out exit passes to disappointed guests.